Social value of work. Human values in social psychology

 • philosophical and religious ideas and other spiritual values

-On a personal level, value can be defined as such an attitude to objects and phenomena of reality that shows a person his true good, reveals to him the possibility of a life that can bring the greatest happiness.
+On a personal level, value can be defined as such an attitude towards objects and phenomena of reality that shows a person his true good, reveals to him the possibility of a life that can bring the greatest happiness.

 1. terminal - beliefs that some ultimate goal of individual existence is worth striving for;